Kyle Kendrick: Breaking through: 2007–2009

 Despite several options at Triple-A (AAA), when Freddy García got hurt, Pat Gillick promoted Kendrick to the major leagues, which drew skepticism, as Kendrick was just 22 years old, and had not pitched particularly well for Reading.
 However, according to Steve Noworyta, Phillies assistant director of player development, Kendrick's "mound presence and his maturity", as well as the fact that "nothing really seemed to bother him" contributed to his promotion.
 His MLB debut came on June 13 against the Chicago White Sox at Citizens Bank Park.
 He pitched six innings and gave up three runs, receiving a no-decision in an 8–4 Phillies' victory.
 He pitched the second game of the 2007 National League Division Series against the Colorado Rockies, which the Phillies lost, en route to being swept in the series.
 He finished the season with a 10–4 win–loss record and a 3.87 ERA in 121 MLB innings pitched.
 He came in fifth place, ultimately losing to Ryan Braun, in 2007 National League Rookie of the Year Award voting.

 Before the 2008 season, Kendrick was a victim of an "elaborate practical joke" executed by Brett Myers that had Kendrick convinced he had been traded away to Japan.
 During the season, Kendrick's performance slipped; he posted a 5.49 ERA in 30 starts.
-Despite his relative ineffectiveness, the Phillies won the 2008 World Series, and though he was left off the postseason roster, Kendrick received a World Series ring and co-authored a diary from the series.
+Due to his relative ineffectiveness Kendrick was left off the postseason roster; the Phillies won the 2008 World Series and he received a World Series ring and co-authored a diary from the series.
 Phillies pitching coach Rich Dubee attributed the decline to hitters discerning that Kendrick threw predominantly a sinker, and almost always in the strike zone, thus fostering predictability for hitters.

-As such, he spent the majority of the 2009 season in the minor leagues, working on developing his change up, which proved to be an arduous process.
+As such, Kendrick spent the majority of the 2009 season in the minor leagues, working on developing his change up, which proved to be an arduous process.
 Ultimately, after learning a new grip from Justin Lehr, he had a eureka moment during a bullpen session in 2009; he developed the pitch, and made it back to the major leagues "for good" near the conclusion of the season.